noahehall/theBookOfNoah/0current/languages/scala/zio.zio.v1.md

   - replicates netflix's Polynote
   - a more powerful version of Java & Scala constructors; can build multiple services in terms of their dependencies
   - supports resources, asynchronous creation & finalization, retrying and other features
+- Whenever we lift a service value into ZLayer with the ZLayer.succeed constructor or toLayer, ZIO will wrap our service with Has data type.

 ### Zio STM